 Rethinking Plastics in Aotearoa, New Zealand

-After broad consultation, the first project that the Office will be working on is a synthesis of approaches to reduce the impact of plastic and exploring the opportunities of alternatives in Aotearoa, New Zealand.
+After broad consultation, the first project that the Office has reported on is the synthesis of approaches to reduce the impact of plastic and exploring the opportunities of alternatives in Aotearoa, New Zealand.

 The Prime Minister has asked Juliet to provide an accessible summary of the evidence to inform the cannabis referendum.